-Substitution reactions are well known and long time applied reactions for building in or replacing function groups on aromatic or aliphatic organic molecules.
-The leaving groups can be halogenid-, pseudohalogenid groups or just simple hydrogen atoms.
+Substitution reactions are well known and longtime applied reactions for building in or replacing function groups on aromatic or aliphatic organic molecules.
 Depending on the behavior of the leaving group, the reactions can be performed in a catalytic or non-catalytic environment.
 These reactions are good solutions to create new molecules and even whole structure libraries.

 Substitution Reactions with ThalesNano’s Reactors

-In batch chemistry the production of a reaction always depends on the volume of the applied flask.
-In flow chemistry this rule doesn’t stand.
-The production in this case depends only on the longevity of the catalyst, or when the reaction goes in non-catalytic circumstances the productivity depends only on time.
+The production rate of continuous flow reactions depends only on the longevity of the catalyst, or when the reaction goes in non-catalytic circumstances, the productivity depends only on time.
 Thus the flow chemical solutions for these reactions can be industrially interesting.